-Medical Social Worker (Column 3)--This individual is a person who has at least a bachelor's degree from a school accredited or approved by the council of social work education.
+Social Worker (Column 3).--The medical social worker is an individual who has at least a bachelor's degree from a school accredited or approved by the council of social work education.
 These services must be under the direction of a physician and must be provided by a qualified social worker.

-Supervisors (Column 4)--Employees in this classification are primarily involved in the direction, supervision, and coordination of the hospice activities.
+Supervisors (Column 4).--Employees in this classification are primarily involved in the direction, supervision, and coordination of the hospice activities.